‘A Star Is Born’ leads pack for Screen Actors Guild Awards | Malay Mail

 Those include new Netflix comedy The Kominsky Method starring Michael Douglas and the streaming giant’s returning dark drama Ozark.

-Perennial favorites such as Amazon’s The Marvelous Mrs Maisel, powerhouse FX drama The Americans and NBC family drama This Is Us are also in the mix.
+Perennial favourites such as Amazon’s The Marvelous Mrs Maisel, powerhouse FX drama The Americans and NBC family drama This Is Us are also in the mix.

-Tom Hanks will present a lifetime achievement award to veteran actor Alan Alda, the star of the long-running TV comedy M*A*S*H who revealed last year that he is battling Parkinson’s disease. — AFP
+Tom Hanks will give a lifetime achievement award to veteran actor Alan Alda, the star of the long-running TV comedy M*A*S*H who revealed last year that he is battling Parkinson’s disease.

+The lineup of presenters includes a who’s who of the nominees — from Cooper, Gaga and Elliott to Chadwick Boseman and Angela Bassett from the Black Panther cast. — AFP